elgatosf/js-utils/README.md

 ## Promises

-### `Promise.withResolvers()`
+### `withResolvers()`

-Static function that returns an object that contains the promise, and two functions to resolve or reject it.
+Function that returns an object that contains the promise, and two functions to resolve or reject it.
 Polyfill of [Promise.withResolvers()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/withResolvers).

 ```js
 import { withResolvers } "@elgato/utils";